Updated for the 2023-2024 flu season

 Children with the flu are also more likely to develop ear infections.

-The best way to prevent flu is to have the yearly flu vaccine.
+The best way to prevent the flu is to have the yearly flu vaccine.
 Each year, a new flu vaccine is available before the flu season starts.
 Flu shots and nasal spray are available.
 Talk with your healthcare provider if you have questions about how vaccines work and how well they prevent flu.

 The flu vaccine is most often given as a shot into the muscle.
 For babies and young children, it's given as a shot in the thigh muscle.
 In older children, it's given as a shot in the upper arm muscle.
 It's also available as a nasal spray for healthy children over the age of 2, including teens who are not pregnant.
 Check with your child’s healthcare provider to see which is the best choice for your child.